weems74/iteration-ipsum/README.md

 * Preserved basic verbs so that there's more of a chance for real independent clauses matching the structure of the original.

 ## Example output:
-`But I must maintenance page to failure application all feature toggle mistaken idea of denouncing availability zones and praising iterating was born.
-Threads will give aws a complete feature toggle of the system, and expound the actual teachings database microservice great explorer of iterating aws Firewall intgration of human happiness.
-No expired certificate endpoint intgration or 404 error pleasure availability zones docker it API pleasure.
-Availability zones because those who docker not know devops to pursue container object durability encounter consequences postgres security group root cause postgres`
+`Baseline Threads must explain Lambda mount fatal microservice this mistaken isolating of API pleasure integration praising pain was born.
+I will give you a complete 403 error database load balancer system, and expound the root cause teachings object durability the great explorer of cloud formation script truth.
+The master-builder roll back human happiness.
+No credentials endpoint application security group cloud formation script pleasure cloudwatch because it is pleasure.
+Root cause because those who do not cloud formation script how cloudwatch versioning pleasure rationally encounter consequences roll back are extremely painful.`

 ## Also available as a Flask web app:
 https://jasonmckinleywilliams.pythonanywhere.com/incident_ipsum